 - All 50 states and the District of Columbia cover prescription drugs under the MDRP.

 - The MDRP represents $17.5 billion in annual savings to the states and federal government (Source).

 - Drug manufacturers are required to enter into a national rebate agreement with the Department of Health and Human Services (HHS) Secretary in exchange for state Medicaid coverage of most of their drugs.

 - Click here to view recent changes to the Medicaid National Drug Rebate Agreement (NDRA).

-- When manufacturers market a new (covered) outpatient drug, they must also submit product and pricing data about the drug to CMS via the Drug Data Reporting for Medicaid (DDR) System.
+- When manufacturers market a new (covered) outpatient drug, they must also send product and pricing data about the drug to CMS via the Drug Data Reporting for Medicaid (DDR) System.

 - Manufacturers must report all covered outpatient drugs under their National Drug Codes (NDCs).

 - Manufacturers pay rebates on drugs for which payment is made under the state Medicaid plan.

 - Manufacturers pay rebates to states quarterly.

 - The states and the federal government share rebate payments to offset the overall cost of prescription drugs under the Medicaid program.